ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 #### Venue

-![The venue was blue as Finland.](img/1__wz1hAARpuRrOYUQIGlAf__Q.jpeg) The venue was blue as Finland.
+![The venue was blue as Finland.](img/1__wz1hAARpuRrOYUQIGlAf__Q.jpeg)

 The venue, [Valkoinen Sali](http://www.valkoinensali.com/), was a good pick for the first edition of React Finland.
 The space looks amazing and it was just about enough for our 300 attendees although there weren’t enough chairs in the beginning.
 We fixed the situation for the second day.

 It was a good idea to have a dedicated space for the conference sponsors.
 The advantage of doing this is that then people can choose to go there and they have their private space where to discuss and pitch.
 In addition, the view from the balcony area was great and a good reason alone to visit the sponsors.

-![The balcony was reserved for our sponsors.](img/1__GAqrw1XMgdNdsAfTk__YqPA.jpeg) The balcony was reserved for our sponsors.
+![The balcony was reserved for our sponsors.](img/1__GAqrw1XMgdNdsAfTk__YqPA.jpeg)

 I think we’ll want to grow the conference by hundred people for the next year.
 This year we sold out far too early, two months before the conference.
 It’s a positive problem but I feel we should be able to sell more last minute tickets as it doesn’t feel good to leave interested people out.